IPA

 The East India Regiment became all the more frustrated by the poor quality of the beers.
 The solution to still shipping refreshing beer to India was eventually to add large quantities of hops to the beer.
 The strength and flavor this gave the beer ensured it survived the trip to India without becoming contaminated or old.

 On a January day in the year 1822, the India Pale Ale made its appearance.
 Superior to any beer that ever reached the distant Indies.
-The India pale ale was a huge success.
-The British colonists had longed for such a beer for years!
+The India Pale Ale was a huge success.
+British colonists had longed for such a beer for years!
 A bright and strong beer, full of hops.
-A true taste of home, as well as antibiotics for infamous diseases such as scurvy!
+A true taste of home as well as antibiotics for notorious diseases, such as scurvy!

 Modern IPAs as we know them